GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-pubsub.md

    respond to the health check ping.

    As mentioned above, you can configure scaling for the worker service independently of the default (web) service.
-   In the `automatic_scaling` section, you have configured the worker service to start with 1 worker instance and dynamically increase the number of worker instances if CPU utilization surpasses the configured threshold (defaults to 0.5).
-For more information, see [scaling configuration options in app.yaml](https://cloud.google.com/appengine/docs/flexible/ruby/configuring-your-app-with-app-yaml#services).
+   In the `manual_scaling` section, you have configured the worker service to start with 1 worker instance.
+For more information on scaling options, see [scaling configuration options in app.yaml](https://cloud.google.com/appengine/docs/flexible/ruby/configuring-your-app-with-app-yaml#services).
+   If you choose an `automatic_scaling` option, be aware that scaling for the background processing is based off of CPU utilization, not queue size.

 1. Deploy both services to App Engine